-DERA ISMAIL KHAN, Pakistan -- The United States fired missiles at three suspected militant targets in northwest Pakistan on Monday, killing 16 people and keeping the pressure on insurgents days after a strike was believed to have killed a top Al Qaeda commander, intelligence officials said.
+DERA ISMAIL KHAN, Pakistan – The United States fired missiles at three suspected militant targets near the Afghan border Monday, killing 16 people and keeping the pressure on insurgents days after a strike was believed to have killed an al-Qaida commander, Pakistani intelligence officials said.

-The identities of the dead in the unusually intense volley of drone-fired strikes in the tribal region of South Waziristan were not known, but several Arabs were said to be among the victims of one of them, according to the officials, who did not give their names in line with agency policy.
+The identities of the dead in the unusually intense volley of drone-fired strikes in the South Waziristan tribal region were not known.
+Several Arabs were said to be among the victims of one of them, according to the officials, who did not give their names in line with agency policy.

-Since the U.S. raid that killed Osama bin Laden on May 2 in the Pakistani garrison town of Abbottabad, missile strikes have picked up pace from a relative lull in the year's first half.
+Since the U.S. raid that killed Osama bin Laden on May 2 in northwest Pakistan, missile strikes have picked up pace from a relative lull in the year's first half.
 But anger at the bin Laden operation, seen here as a violation of Pakistani sovereignty, has led to fresh calls on Washington to stop the attacks.

 Before dawn, one set of missiles hit a compound in Wucha Dana village, killing seven people.
-The second set landed at about the same time at a Muslim seminary in the same village, killing five people, two Pakistani intelligence officials said.
+The second set landed at about the same time at a Muslim seminary there, killing five people, two Pakistani intelligence officials said.

 The intelligence officials spoke on condition of anonymity because they were not authorized to speak on the record.